aramk/crayon-syntax-highlighter/readme.txt

 = 1.10.1 =
 * Added diff language thanks to <a href="http://omniavin.co/post/262" target="_blank">omniavin</a>
 * Fixed CSS rule for plain-wrap
+* Added CSS class and white background to popup window

 = 1.10 =
 * Added Dutch translation thanks to <a href="https://twitter.com/#!/chilionsnoek">@chilionsnoek</a>.